Partially identified heteroskedastic SVARs: Empirical Application

-Impulse responses from HSVAR models $\mathcal{M}_1$-$\mathcal{M}_3$ are displayed in Figures \ref{fig:IRF_M1}-\ref{fig:IRF_M3}.
-Since HSVAR models normalize structural residuals to have identity covariance matrix in the first regime, the scaling of these figures is not the same as that of figure \ref{fig:IRF_M0}.
+Impulse responses for $\mathcal{M}_0$ and $\mathcal{M}_1$, as not informative for the implementation of our methodology, are reported in Appendix \ref{app:Empirics} to save space (Figures \ref{fig:IRF_M0} and \ref{fig:IRF_M1}, respectively).
+Not surprisingly, the impulse responses for $\mathcal{M}_0$ are totally in line with the original ones in \citet{kilian200AER}.\footnote{As for the estimation, we rely on a noninformative improper Jeffreys' prior that allows to draw reduced-form parameters from a normal-inverse-Wishart posterior.} Model $\mathcal{M}_1$, instead, builds on the standard identification through heteroskedasticity approach assuming implicitly that all eigenvalues are distinct.
+However, as the test by \citetalias{LMNS20} shows, changes in volatility alone here might not convey enough information to point identify all the structural shocks.
+We overcome this issue by imposing restrictions in $\mathcal{M}_2$ and $\mathcal{M}_3$.
+Impulse responses from HSVAR models $\mathcal{M}_2$-$\mathcal{M}_3$ are displayed in Figures \ref{fig:IRF_M2_notest}-\ref{fig:IRF_M3}.\footnote{Since HSVAR models normalize structural residuals to have identity covariance matrix in the first regime, the scaling of these figures is not the same as that of Figure \ref{fig:IRF_M0}.}